Domestic Violence Allegations and Divorce Proceedings in U.S. Courts

 In the divorce context, "allegation" refers to a formal claim introduced into the pleadings — through testimony, protective order applications, police reports, or declarations — that one spouse committed acts qualifying as domestic violence under the applicable state code.
 The allegation does not require a prior criminal conviction to carry weight in civil family court.
 Courts apply a preponderance-of-the-evidence standard (more likely than not) rather than the beyond-a-reasonable-doubt standard used in criminal proceedings.

 Scope in divorce proceedings is national but governed almost entirely by state law.
 Every state has passed legislation authorizing courts to consider domestic violence in child custody law, property division, and spousal support determinations.
-The federal Victims of Crime Act (VOCA) provides funding streams that support state-level victim services, but it does not set procedural rules for divorce courts.
+The federal Victims of Crime Act (VOCA), as amended by the VOCA Fix to Sustain the Crime Victims Fund Act of 2021 (enacted July 22, 2021), provides funding streams that support state-level victim services, including domestic violence programs.
+The 2021 amendment expanded the pool of qualifying offenses for VOCA funding purposes by extending eligibility to victims of federal offenses investigated by federal law enforcement — including offenses prosecuted under federal law even without a prior federal conviction — thereby making more victims eligible for state-administered compensation and assistance programs.
+VOCA does not set procedural rules for divorce courts.

 How it works